What Marketing Budget Should My Business Adopt to Make Us More Competitive?

 It’s important to determine your marketing goals first.
 Then, you can create a strategy that includes budget allocations to achieve those goals.

-This will allow you to determine the budget that you need to reach your goals.
+This will allow you to determine your budget to reach your goals.

-To properly allocate your marketing budget, the first step is to establish revenue goals and plan how you will achieve them.
-No matter what industry you are in, your goal as a marketing team should be to achieve or exceed a revenue goal.
+The first step in properly allocating your marketing budget is establishing revenue goals and planning how to achieve them.
+Regardless of your industry, your goal as a marketing team should be to achieve or exceed a revenue goal.

 Your goals for your target market should drive every decision you make, even with a limited marketing budget.

-For example, if you are planning a marketing budget for a brick-and-mortar store, your goal should be to achieve a certain number of sales each year, but you likely have salespeople working in a luxury brick-and-mortar shoe store that will allow you to spend less on marketing and advertising.
+For example, if you are planning a marketing budget for a brick-and-mortar store, your goal should be to achieve a certain number of sales each year.
+Still, you likely have salespeople working in a luxury brick-and-mortar shoe store that will allow you to spend less on marketing and advertising.

 However, an e-commerce store selling shoes will spend its marketing budget differently than a brick-and-mortar shop.
-While they still have to sell shoes to meet their revenue goal, they might choose to spend more on digital marketing because they don't have a sales team to drive new sales.
+While it still has to sell shoes to meet its revenue goal, it might choose to spend more on digital marketing because it doesn’t have a sales team to drive new sales.

 Understand your target audience.

 A buyer persona can be described as a fictional representation of your target audience.
-Although you can have multiple of these target customers, or buyer personas, try to limit them to five or less.
+Although you can have multiple target customers or buyer personas, try limiting them to five or fewer.
 Not everyone can be your target market.
 Be specific when creating your buyer personas.
 Let data guide you.

-These are just a few ways you can gather data that will help you build your buyer personas.
+These are just a few ways to gather data to help you build your buyer personas.

 • Take a survey of your customers.